-After five years the LAP is no longer a start-up but is, instead, a mature operational program.
+After more than five years the LAP is no longer a start-up but is, instead, a mature operational program.
 Its results demonstrate its success.
-At the end of 2006, 362 participants were engaged in successful recovery, which confirms the compelling need for assistance among California attorneys and the wisdom of the Legislature in providing for it.
+During 2007, 823 attorneys participated in services provided by the LAP, confirming the compelling need for assistance among California attorneys and the wisdom of the Legislature in providing for it.

-By every indication, the program will continue to expand at a rapid pace and accomplish its central goals: to support recovering attorneys in their rehabilitation and competent practice of law, to enhance public protection, and to maintain the integrity of the legal profession.
+By every indication, the Program will continue to expand at a rapid pace and accomplish its central goals: to support recovering attorneys in their rehabilitation and competent practice of law, to enhance public protection, and to maintain the integrity of the legal profession.